ChemBioHTP/enzyhtp_doc/docs/source/sci_api_tutorial/armer.rst

 Three Main Functions of ARMer
 ==============================================
-The ARMer tool contains three main functions: config job (i.e.: submission script, etc.), submit, monitor (i.e.: wait_to_end).
+The ARMer tool contains three main functions: config job (i.e.: submission script, etc.), submit, monitor (i.e.: ``wait_to_end``).

-1. Job Configuration
+1. ``config_job``
 ------------------------------------------------

-    The config_job function serves as the constructor for creating a ClusterJob instance.
+    The ``config_job`` function serves as the constructor for creating a ClusterJob instance.
 It's responsible for setting up the submission script, which dictates how the job will be run on the HPC cluster.

 .. dropdown:: :fa:`eye,mr-1` Click here to learn what it does: